socotecio/django-socio-grpc/docs/getting-started.rst

     from rest_framework import serializers
     from quickstart.models import User, Post, Comment

-    # It is a preferable option to import the pb2 response in this way because,
-    # for the moment, django-socio-grpc does not dynamically detect the correct response
-    # from the pb2 files to associate with the serializer.
-    # If a response does not exist, it will raise an exception, and block the generation of proto files.
-    # Catching the exception helps to solve this problem,
-    # and allows django-socio-grpc to generate proto files normally.
-    try:
-        from quickstart.grpc.quickstart_pb2 import (
-            UserResponse,
-            UserListResponse,
-            PostResponse,
-            PostListResponse,
-            CommentResponse,
-            CommentListResponse
-        )
-        except ImportError:
-            UserResponse = None
-            UserListResponse = None
-            PostResponse = None
-            PostListResponse = None
-            CommentResponse = None
-            CommentListResponse = None

     class UserProtoSerializer(proto_serializers.ModelProtoSerializer):
         # This line is written here as an example,
         # but can be removed as the serializer integrates all the fields in the model
         full_name = serializers.CharField(allow_blank=True)
         class Meta:
             model = User
-            proto_class = UserResponse
-            proto_class_list = UserListResponse
             fields = "__all__"

     class PostProtoSerializer(proto_serializers.ModelProtoSerializer):